 Aisalkyn BOTOEVA is a PhD candidate in sociology at Brown University.
-Her dissertation focuses on the intersection of piety, economic orientation, and business practices through Islamic businesses in post-Soviet Kyrgyzstan. aisalkyn. botoeva@gmail.com contribute to the next ScholarForum
+Her dissertation focuses on the intersection of piety, economic orientation, and business practices through Islamic businesses in post-Soviet Kyrgyzstan. aisalkyn. botoeva@gmail.com

 Erdenechimeg ULZIISUREN is a national program officer for population and development at the United Nations Population Fund.
 Her research interest focuses on the interlinkage between population dynamics (birth, death, migration) and development issues. forchimgee@gmail.com